hazmi-e205/iDebugTool/README.md

 - Build the project using Qt which installed by this script
 - Deploy it, so it will be distributable

-Or you can install and open the project using Qt Creator by call this command.
+Or you can install and open Qt Creator to open the project by call this command.
 ```
 python3 .\Scripts\make.py --aqt=6.5.0ide
 ```